Discover Montenegro on a day trip to Kotor from Dubrovnik

 Explore Perast’s Old Town and waterfront

-A tiny, yet charming village, Perast sits on a slope right on the edge of Kotor Bay.
 Its waterfront offers stunning views of the bay and of the two little islands in the middle of it.
-The best thing to do is to take it all in and enjoy the views.
+The very best thing to do here is to take it all in and simply enjoy the views.

 Climb the Bell Tower

 For a small fee, you can climb Perast’s 55-meter tall bell tower and enjoy a nice panorama above the bay and the old town.
-Be careful as you climb, because the staircase is very steep and narrow.

 Ride a boat to Our Lady of the Rocks

 By far the most popular attraction of Perast, Our Lady of the Rocks is a small man-made island that’s home to a church and a small museum.
-Boats leave regularly for the island, directly from the waterfront of the village.
-The ride currently costs 5 euros per person.

 Right next to Our Lady of the Rocks is another island, this time natural, called the Island of Saint George.
 It houses a monastery, but it can’t be visited.
 The boats will however circle it so you can observe it from afar.